SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 Instead, a time-to-live configuration or retention rules can be used to remove expired measurements data from the Operational Store.

+##### Breaking change in the Alarms/Events/Measurements API - unsupported query parameters will be rejected and required parameters will be introduced

+As of release 10.17+, it will no longer be possible to pass unsupported http query parameters, so also all request with wrongly typed parameters will be rejected.
+The change affects Alarms, Events, Measurements APIs.

+Some query parameters will be required to prevent accidental deletion of too many objects when deleting, and to prevent transferring too much unrequited data when calling GET collections APIs.
+At least one parameter limiting the affected data e.g. `dateFrom`, `dateTo`, `type` should be provided.

 ##### Breaking change in SmartREST 2.0 - DATE field used as custom property will be stored as string

 As of release 10.17+, a SmartREST 2.0 DATE field used as a custom property will be stored as a string in the Cumulocity IoT database.